Haoweee/Phase-1-Project-1/README.md

 Once we had a merged data set, we filtered the data set down so that we were focussing on our stakeholder's concerns.
 We began with the columns that had no missing values inside of them.
 The investigation_type was of particular interest as it classified the event as either an accident or incident.
 After reviewing the Code of Federal Regulations we found that an incident is defined as "an occurrence other than an accident, associated with the operation of an aircraft, which affects or could affect the safety of operations(1)".
 Since an incident may or may not affect the safety of operations on the aircraft, it is hard to rely on this data as it does not give us concrete information about the event that occurred.
 To align with our stakeholder's priorities, we removed all incidents from the data set (~5% of the data).

+Then, we worked to fill/impute as many missing values as we could.
+We also dropped columns that were not pertinent to our stakeholders priorities.

 Following this, the next decision we made was how to clean the make and model columns.
 Through our review of the 'purpose_of_flight' column, we discovered that there were no aircrafts makred as commercial flights.
 Further, the columns labeled as 'personal' did not identify commercial flights but rather individuals flying personal planes.

 This lead us to research the commercial aircraft manufacturing industry.
 In doing so, we found that there are two major players, Boeing and Airbus.
 The two companies have held a duopoly over the commercial aircraft manufacturing industry since 1990.
 "Together account for 99% of all large aircraft orders (and these orders together account for 90% of all aircraft sales) (2)."